Departments & Programs

 Human Biology Program students are strongly encouraged to take advantage of the opportunities available at IU Bloomington to complement their area of concentration by seeking internships, working in research laboratories, attending seminars, or becoming human biology peer instructors.
 Students are encouraged to take a course in information literacy (e.g., BIOL-L 301 Information Literacy in Biology).

 Students are encouraged to study abroad to gain a global perspective on the human condition.
 To take advantage of the many opportunities for overseas study, students should contact the Office of Overseas Study, 855-9304.
-It should be noted that B300 is a required Human Biology course intended for juniors and is currently only offered in the spring semester.
-Students should plan their study abroad experience carefully to accommodate HUBI-B 300 scheduling.
+Students should plan their study abroad experience carefully to accommodate HUBI core course scheduling.